 There are so many wonderful services to help make mealtime easier that you certainly don’t have to feel like you need to do it all yourself!
-And you really can cook healthier meals for your family with some advance planning and understanding your relationship with food.
+And you really can cook healthier meals for your family with some advance planning and understand your relationship with food.

 If you work from home, there are a ton of distractions.
 On days I don’t have to go to the office, I’m always needing to remember to focus on my work and be productive from home.
 Time management as a work at home mom becomes vital to your success.